-"The air without-doors I have sometimes known to be electrical in clear weather."
+The air without-doors I have sometimes known to be electrical in clear weather.
 (Canton, 1753).

-64 For this, Canton had devised his own detection device for experiments, an electroscope (Figure 1), which operated by and sealing wax.

-65 repulsion or attraction between charges induced on lightweight pieces of orange pith.
-With this apparatus, Canton

-66 determined the charge and polarity of clouds overhead, by comparing reference electrical effects generated from amber
+For this, Canton had devised his own detection device for experiments, an electroscope (Fig. 1), which operated by repulsion or attraction between charges induced on lightweight pieces of orange pith.
+With this apparatus, Canton determined the charge and polarity of clouds overhead, by comparing reference electrical effects generated from amber and sealing wax.